 Both mediation and Collaborative Practice allow parties to reach an agreement on child custody and time-share that works for their family, rather than having a court decide for them.

 Child custody also impacts child support.
 Specifically, the amount of time a parent spends with a child has a correlation to the amount of support a parent pays or receives for that child.
 Resolving your child custody matter amicably with positive interaction between parents can assist you and your spouse to reach agreement regarding support in a more productive manner.
-Whether you decide Collaborative Practice, mediation or litigation is best for your case, as experienced San Mateo child custody attorneys, we can provide you with knowledgeable legal guidance.
+Whether you decide Collaborative Practice or mediation is best for your case, as experienced San Mateo child custody attorneys, we can provide you with knowledgeable legal guidance.

 Contact our Burlingame office by email or call (650) 516-4777 to schedule a consultation regarding your child custody or child support matter.